 Any relevant written statements expressing the individual's views about the decision in question should be taken into account and given appropriate weight.

-Banquo Limited will provide staff to carry out and record best interests decisions (see appendix 1)
+Banquo Limited will provide staff to carry out and record best interests decisions (Please See Appendix 1).

 When making a best interest decision staff will: